bahung1221/tek-vue-datetime/README.md

 # Custom theme

-TekVueDateTime colors is easy to custom, just pass below props to get whatever you want:
+TekVueDateTime colors are easy to custom, just pass the below props to get whatever you want:

 - `primaryColor`: The main color of the picker, using for selected background, header background
 - `primaryVariantColor`: The variant color of the picker, using for current day background and selected range background